q-g-j/gentoo-stuff/README.md

 - Need the vendor-reset kernel module enabled (app-emulation/vendor-reset).
 See [*/etc/modules-load.d/vendor-reset.conf*](https://github.com/q-g-j/gentoo-stuff/raw/master/etc/modules-load.d/vendor-reset.conf) and [*/etc/modprobe.d/vendor-reset.conf*](https://github.com/q-g-j/gentoo-stuff/raw/master/etc/modprobe.d/vendor-reset.conf) in my repo.
 Got rid of kernel errors / warnings by adding `pci=noats` to `GRUB_CMDLINE_LINUX` in [*/etc/default/grub*](https://github.com/q-g-j/gentoo-stuff/raw/master/etc/default/grub)
 - In order for HDMI audio to work, I had to **enable** *AppleALC.kext* and **disable** *VoodooHDA.kext*.
 - Tested with the game *Middle-earth: Shadow of Mordor* and got stable 50-60 fps.
 Measured fps with *Quartz Debug*.
 See [here](https://www.addictivetips.com/mac-os/view-fps-on-macos/) for details.
 For Catalina I needed to download an older version of *Additional Tools for Xcode*, for example version 12 should work.
-- Remote desktop from Mac OS to Linux: since I already had the freerdp server running on the host, I tried to get xfreerdp running in MacOS but it would not work well - frequent crashes, no true full screen.
-So I tried it with wine (see above for how to install it) and the Windows version of the FreeRDP client that I uploaded [here](https://github.com/q-g-j/gentoo-stuff/tree/master/win11/freerdp), and it runs surprisingly well!
-The instructions and parameters from the last link apply to this method as well.
-Of course start it with `wine64` in front:<br/>
-`cd $HOME/wfreerdp`<br/>
-`wine64 wfreerdp.exe  /v:182.12.100.1 /u:<linux-username> /p:<linux-password> /f /rfx /floatbar:sticky:off,default:hidden,show:fullscreen`<br/>
-I'm using a simple shortcut app for this (made with *Automator*), that can be put into the Dock.
-See [here](https://github.com/q-g-j/gentoo-stuff/tree/master/macOS/apps) for instructions.
 - to make input via evdev work I needed an additional driver: *VoodooPS2Controller.kext*.
 Already enabled in my [*OpenCore.qcow2*](https://github.com/q-g-j/gentoo-stuff/tree/master/macOS/OpenCore).